status-im/status-web/apps/website/docs/status-communities/restore-your-status-community.md

 ---

 :::info
-Currently, you can only restore your community using [Status desktop][download-status].
+Currently, you can only restore your community using [Status desktop](../getting-started/#download-status.md).
 :::

 If you lose access to the computer where you run your Status Community, you can restore the community onto another device using the community's private key.
 This process creates a new community node.

 :::info
-You can also use the community's private key to [transfer the community's ownership][transfer-your-community-s-ownership].
+You can also use the community's private key to [transfer the community's ownership](./transfer-your-community-s-ownership.md).
 :::

 The community's private key is a large string of characters stored in the Status app and protected by your Status password.
 Anyone with access to this key may become the community owner and control its settings, permissions and membership approvals.